davidfowl/eStoreLite/notes/Presentation run sheet.md

   - Images endpoint, image files stored on disk
 - Frontend Blazor app that calls backend API app to display list of items

-## 00:06 1st optimization: Blazor SSR app that uses the API
+## 39:00 1st optimization: Blazor SSR app that uses the API

-5 mins
+5 mins (Demo title slide)

 - Optimize HttpClient that calls the API
 - Change to not buffer whole JSON response, use `GetFromJsonAsync<T>` helpers instead
   - Use memory/allocation profiles to see memory use before & after changes
 - Add image forwarder using MapForwarder from YARP

-## 00:11 2nd optimization: Images endpoint
+## 34:00 2nd optimization: Images endpoint

 5 mins